ansible/awx/docs/docsite/rst/userguide/security.rst

 Creating Inventories and Credentials within an Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All access that is granted to use, read, or write credentials is handled through roles, which use |at|'s RBAC system to grant ownership, auditor, or usage roles.
+All access that is granted to use, read, or write credentials is handled through roles, which use AWX's RBAC system to grant ownership, auditor, or usage roles.

 System administrators and organization administrators may create inventories and credentials within organizations under their administrative capabilities.